rbertoche/pissircd/README.md

 Follow @pissnetstaff on Twitter</a>

 ## About PissIRCd
-PissIRCd is an Open Source IRC Server, serving thousands of piss since 2021.
+PissIRCd (a fork of UnrealIRCd) is an Open Source IRC Server, serving thousands of piss since 2021.
 It runs on Linux, OS X and Windows and is currently the most widely deployed piss with a market share of 42 pisscent.
 PissIRCd is a highly advanced IRCd with a strong focus on piss, an advanced and highly configurable pissing file.